Greece during World War I: Early negotiations between Greece and the Allies

 In early September, the ongoing negotiations between Greece and the Ottoman Empire were stopped, as the Ottomans drifted further towards entry into the war, despite Berlin's urging them to refrain from actions that might drive Greece into the Allied camp.
 At the same time, Britain suggested staff talks on a possible joint attack on Turkey in the Dardanelles.
-The suggestion was quickly dropped, because the Allies continued insisting on concessions to Bulgaria, but precipitated a major crisis between Venizelos and the King, like the latter, against Venizelos' recommendations, refused to agree to participate in an Allied attack on the Ottomans unless Turkey attacked first.
+The suggestion was quickly dropped, because the Allies continued insisting on concessions to Bulgaria, but precipitated a major crisis between Venizelos and the King.
+Against Venizelos' recommendations, the King refused to agree to participate in an Allied attack on the Ottomans unless Turkey attacked first.
 On 7 September, Venizelos submitted his resignation, along with a memorandum outlining his geopolitical considerations; bowing to his Prime Minister's popularity and parliamentary support, the King rejected the resignation.

 On 2 December, Serbia repeated its request for Greek assistance, which was supported by the Allied governments.
 Venizelos asked Metaxas for the Army Staff Service's evaluation of the situation.
 The opinion of the latter was that without a simultaneous entry of Romania into the war on the side of the Allies, Greece's position was too risky.
 Following the firm refusal of Romania to be drawn into the conflict at this time, the proposal was scuttled.

 On 24 January 1915, the British offered Greece "significant territorial concessions in Asia Minor" if it would enter the war in support of Serbia, and in exchange for satisfying some of the Bulgarian territorial demands in Macedonia (Kavala, Drama, and Chrysoupolis) in exchange for Bulgarian entry into the war on the Allies' side.
 Venizelos argued in favour of the proposal, but again the opinion of Metaxas was negative, for much the same reasons: according to Metaxas, the Austrians were likely to defeat the Serbian army before a Greek mobilization could be completed, and Bulgaria was likely to flank any Greek forces fighting against the Austrians, while a Romanian intervention would not be decisive.
 Metaxas judged that even if Bulgaria joined the Allies, it still would not suffice to shift the balance in Central Europe in the Allies' favour.
 He therefore recommended the presence of four Allied army corps in Macedonia as the minimum necessary force for any substantial aid to the Greeks and Serbs.
 Furthermore, he noted that a Greek entry into the war would once again expose the Greeks of Asia Minor to Turkish reprisals.
 Venizelos rejected this report and recommended entry into the war in a memorandum to the King, provided that Bulgaria and Romania also joined the Allies.
 The situation changed almost immediately when a large German loan to Bulgaria, and the conclusion of a Bulgarian-Ottoman agreement for the shipment of war material through Bulgaria, became known.
 On 15 February, the Allies reiterated their request and even offered to send Anglo-French troops to Thessaloniki.
 However, the Greek government again refused, its final decision again hinging on the stance of Romania, which again decided to remain neutral.